Arkanic/dredark/.github/ISSUE_TEMPLATE/feature_request.md

 Getting caught up in questions of costs, damage values, and other minute details isn't recommended.
 Posting concept art is okay, but isn't necessary or even encouraged.
 Delete this text and replace it with your description.*

+---

+*Place an X (no spaces) between the brackets to confirm that you have read the line below.*
+- [ ] **I have searched the closed and open issues to make sure that this feature has not already been requested.**